bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 _This does not check where the `--config` option initially was (rc, command line, or another `--config`), and will parse a single `--config` value at most once.
 Use `--announce_rc` to see the order used!_
 1. Command-line specified options

 Bazel claims to have a last-flag-wins command line, and this is usually true, but the fixed-point expansion of configs makes it difficult to rely on ordering where `--config` options are concerned.

 See the Boolean option example below.

 ### The new order: Last-Flag-Wins

-Everywhere else, the last mention of a single-valued option has “priority” and overrides a previous value.
+Everywhere else, the last mention of a single-valued option has "priority" and overrides a previous value.
 The same will now be true of `--config` expansion.
-Like other expansion options, `--config` will now expand to its rc-defined expansion “in-place,” so that the options it expands to have the same precedence.
+Like other expansion options, `--config` will now expand to its rc-defined expansion "in-place," so that the options it expands to have the same precedence.

 Since this is no longer a fixed-point expansion, there are a few other changes:

 +  `--config=foo --config=foo` will be expanded twice.
 If this is undesirable, more care will need to be taken to avoid redundancy.
-Double occurences will cause a warning.
+Double occurrences will cause a warning.
 +  cycles are no longer implicitly ignored, but will error out.

 Other rc ordering semantics remain. "common" options are expanded first, followed by the command hierarchy.
 This means that for an option added on the line "`build:foo --buildopt`", it will get added to `--config=foo`'s expansion for bazel build, test, coverage, etc. "`test:foo --testopt`" will add `--testopt` after the (less specific and therefore lower priority) build expansion of `--config=foo`.
 If this is confusing, avoid alternating command types in the rc file, and group them in order, general options at the top.
 This way, the order of the file is close to the interpretation order.

 ## How to start using new behavior

-1. Check your usual `--config` values’ expansions by running your usual bazel command line with `--announce_rc`.
+1. Check your usual `--config` values' expansions by running your usual bazel command line with `--announce_rc`.
 The order that the configs are listed, with the options they expand to, is the order in which they are interpreted.

 1. Spend some time understanding the applicable configs, and check if any configs expand to the same option.
 If they do, you may need to move rc lines around to make sure the same value has priority with the new ordering.
-See “Suggestions for config definers.”
+See "Suggestions for config definers."

 1. Flip on the startup option `--expand_configs_in_place` and debug any differences using `--announce_rc`